 Does freezing my file mean that I won’t receive preapproved credit offers?

-No. You can stop the preapproved credit offers by calling 888-5OPTOUT (888-567-8688).
-Or you can do this online at www.OptOutPrescreen.com.
+No. You can stop the preapproved credit offers by calling 888-5OPTOUT (888-567-8688) or online.
 Opting out should stop most of the preapproved credit offers that you receive in the mail, although companies that you have a business relationship with can still send you credit offers.
 You can choose to opt out for five years, or permanently.
 You can also call the same number or visit the same Web site if you would like to opt back in.

 Do I have to freeze my file with all three credit reporting agencies?